oracle-livelabs/developer/visual-builder/studio/create-web-app/add-other-pages/add-other-pages.md

-# Add Pages to Interact With Your Data
+# Add pages to interact with your data

 ## Introduction